coding-heresy/jormungandr/README.md

 vocabularies to express solutions clearly and enable the reader of the code to quickly grasp its function

+## Glossary

+Jormungandr strives to be precise (or maybe pedantic) with its vocabulary, here are some terms that are used in the code and this documentation whose meaning may not be immediately obvious.

+* _owning type_ - a type that owns resources, e.g. `std::string`,
+  `std::vector`.
+* _view type_ - a facade over an owning type that provides lightweight
+  copy/by-value functionality along with a degree of type erasure when compared to using references, e.g. `std::string_view`, `std::span`.
+Additionally, Jormungandr tries to consistently present _view types_ as not being able to modify the contents of the objects that they view, although this consistency is still a work in progress.
+* _proxy type_ - like a _view type_ but capable of modifying the contents
+  of the referenced object.
+As with _view types_, consistency is a work in progress and some types purporting to be _view types_ are actually _proxy types_, although there are no known cases of _proxy types_ that cannot modify the referenced object.
+* _viewable type_ - somewhat synonymous with _owning type_ but focuses
+  on the fact that there is an existing associated _view type_, and possibly _proxy type_.
+* _array type_ - basically any language or standard library type that
+  can be viewed/proxied with `std::span`:
+  * C-style array
+  * `std::vector`
+  * `std::array`
+* _string type_ - any type that can be viewed with `std::string_view`,
+  can also be viewed conceptually as a subset of _array types_:
+  * C-style string
+  * std::string

+* _range type_ - the set that contains both _array types_ and _string
+  types_.
+Conceptually isomorphic to the `std::ranges::range` concept from c++20, although perhaps not exactly equivalent in practice.

 # _Avant Garde_ techniques

 ## Return Type Overloading